Jordan Love: Initial starting years: 2023–2025

 Love and the Packers began the 2025 NFL season with decisive victories over the Lions and the Washington Commanders, both of whom had made the playoffs the previous season.
 A week after an upset loss to the Cleveland Browns, the Packers played the Cowboys to a 40–40 tie on Sunday Night Football, with Love throwing for over 300 yards and 3 passing touchdowns.
 After the team's Week 5 bye week, the Packers beat the Cincinnati Bengals and Arizona Cardinals by a score of 27–18 and 27–23, respectively; Love threw one touchdown pass in each game.
 For the second time of the season, Love threw for over 300 yards and 3 passing touchdowns on Sunday Night Football, this time beating the Pittsburgh Steelers 35–25.
 Love, who was facing his old teammate Aaron Rodgers for the first time, completed 20 straight passes during the game, tying Brett Favre for the team record.
+In Week 13 on Thanksgiving day, Love went 18 for 30 for 234 yards and four touchdowns in a 31–24 win over the Lions, earning NFC Offensive Player of the Week.
+The next week, Love threw for three touchdown passes against the Chicago Bears, leading the Packers to a 28–21 victory and their fourth straight win.